pusher/pusher-websocket-java/README.md

 UserInfo info = gson.fromJson(jsonInfo, UserInfo.class);
 ```

-For more information on defining the user id and user info on the server see [Implementing the auth endpoint for a presence channel](https://pusher.com/docs/channels/server_api/authenticating-users#implementing-the-auth-endpoint-for-a-presence-channel) documentation.
+For more information on defining the user id and user info on the server see [Implementing the authorization endpoint for a presence channel](https://pusher.com/docs/channels/server_api/authorizing-users#implementing-the-authorization-endpoint-for-a-presence-channel) documentation.

 #### Client event authenticity

 Channels now provides a 'user-id' with client events sent from the server.
-With presence channels, your authentication endpoint provides your user with a user-id.
+With presence channels, your authorization endpoint provides your user with a user-id.
 Previously, it was up to you to include this user-id in every client-event triggered by your clients.
 Now, when a client of yours triggers a client event, Channels will append their user-id to their triggered message, so that the other clients in the channel receive it.
 This allows you to trust that a given user really did trigger a given payload.

 If you’d like to make use of this feature, you’ll need to extract the user-id from the message delivered by Channels.
 To do this, call getUserId() on the event payload your event handler gets called with, like so: